percona/portal-doc/docs/advisors/checks/postgresql-high-number-of-indexes-check.md

 ## Resolution

-Connect to the database and run the query:
+Connect to the database and run the following query:

 ```
 SELECT current_database() AS datname, relname, count(*) AS idxcount FROM pg_stat_user_indexes GROUP BY 1,2 ORDER BY 3 DESC